-• Auto Rebuild Roofs - This setting can be accessed by selecting Edit> Default Settings> Roof.
+Auto Rebuild Roofs - This setting can be accessed by selecting Edit> Default Settings> Roofs and Custom Ceilings> Roofs in X17 and newer versions or Edit> Default Settings> Roof in X16 and prior versions.

-On the ROOF panel, uncheck Auto Rebuild Roofs.
+On the Roof panel, uncheck Auto Rebuild Roofs.
 Any future changes made to the plan while this setting is disabled will not affect the roof, so you will need to either modify or add roof planes manually, or wait until the plan is nearer to completion to turn the setting back on if it significantly slows down your ability to work in the plan.

-If you have a complex terrain that requires rebuilding when you make changes, select Terrain> Terrain Specification and remove the checkmark from Auto Rebuild Terrain.
+• If you have a complex terrain that requires rebuilding when you make changes, select Terrain> Terrain Specification and remove the checkmark from Auto Rebuild Terrain.